ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 The current Emitter flow goes as follows:

-1. Emitter is created.
+1. Emitter is created
-2. Emitter will check if it has access to the internet.
+2. Emitter will check if it has access to the internet
-3. If it is it will begin a recurring check for events to send to the configured collector.
+3. If it is it will begin a recurring check for events to send to the configured collector
    - This is currently set to be every 5 seconds. (# Configurable-1)
 4. If there are events in the SQlite database the emitter will grab up to 250 events from the database and begin sending. (# Configurable-2)
-5. Once it has finished sending it will again check for events.
+5. Once it has finished sending it will again check for events
-6. If there are no events to be sent 5 times in a row, it will shut itself down. (# Configurable-3)
+6. If there are no events to be sent 5 times in a row, it will shut itself down (# Configurable-3)
-7. On receiving a new event the Emitter checks again if it is online and will then begin sending again.
+7. On receiving a new event the Emitter checks again if it is online and will then begin sending again
-8. If there are ever any errors in sending; the events will not be deleted from the database and the emitter will then be shutdown.
+8. If there are any errors in sending, the events will not be deleted from the database and the emitter will then be shutdown

 All configurable options can be found in the 'constants/TrackerConstants.java' class with the following names:

 - EMITTER_TICK
 - EMITTER_SEND_LIMIT
 - EMITTER_EMPTY_EVENTS_LIMIT

+TODO: I'm confused - are the configurable options configurable or are they tracker constants?
+They can't be both...

 <a name="buffer" />
 #### 5.2 Using a buffer